Woldingham Circular via Titsey Place walk

 1. For the main route take the public bridleway heading SE, the continuation of Pitchfont Lane from the top of the North Downs.
 Follow this broad tree-lined track for 750m, going under the M25 and crossing over the infant River Eden? just before reaching the B269.

 3. Go along the left-hand field edge, heading directly away from the lane.
 In the corner keep ahead along a narrow path.
-After going across a small dip turn left through a wooden kissing gate, which leads out to a narrow grassy path between fences.
+After going across a small dip turn left through a wooden kissing gate, which leads out to a grassy path between fences.

 4. Go along this path, with the grounds of a large house “Hookwood” on the left.
 On the far side the path bends right and you go out through a wooden side gate.
 Follow a track and then a tarmac driveway down to Limpsfield's High Street by the Bull Inn.